mike325/nvim/README.md

 ---

-This repo have my personal Neovim >= 0.5 settings that I have been collecting and tweaking for a while, feel free to change anything to fit your needs.
+This repo have my personal Neovim settings for latest stable and nightly, I have been collecting and tweaking for a while, feel free to change anything to fit your needs.
 I try to test this configs in Windows, MacOS and Linux tho windows is is still unstable in regarding some plugin integrations.